-Birmingham Film Studio is Birmingham's new premier film and photography studio space founded and operated by Marklew Productions Ltd.
+Birmingham Film Studio is Birmingham's new premier film and photography studio space in Hockley, Birmingham, founded and operated by Marklew Productions Ltd.

-The studio features a large 14m x 12m blacked out studio space (with 6m+ ceiling height) available to hire for filming and photography projects including: film work, commercial, music videos, photo shoots and much more.
+The studio features a large 1,800 sq ft (14m x 12m) blacked out studio space (with 6m+ ceiling height) available to hire for filming and photography projects including: film work, commercial, music videos, photo shoots and much more.

-The studio has many in house facilities including a fully equipped kitchen, lounge/dining area, green room/dressing room and changing facilities.
+The studio has many in house facilities including a fully equipped kitchen, lounge/dining area, green room/dressing room and full on site catering facilities.

 We work along side Marklew Productions Ltd so also have a huge range of professional lighting and equipment hire available as well as experienced technicians and runners.